briankmatheson/aviary-deploy/README.md

 Take care to preserve your PVCs when re-deploying.

 tofu destroy skips helm installs that are in progress.
-Take a look at
+Take a look at `helm ls -A` and also check for sa, secret, and cm resources in the associated namespaces before reapplying.

+Current runs against Ubuntu / kubeadm cluster running under kvm and metallb seem good.